was hosted by Transition Town Jericho, building community to build resilience for whatever the future holds.

 |From left to right, Bruce, Tucker, and David.|

-How climate change and extreme weather has impacted our farms.
+How climate change and extreme weather have impacted our farms.

 How our communities have supported farms in bouncing back.